Resources for Preschool at Home

 Kids learn through play!
 Play is truly the work of childhood.

 My general approach is not to “set up” very much play (unless they ask me to set something specific up), but rather to give our kids tons of unstructured, relatively unsupervised playtime.
-I’m often keeping an eye and ear out from a distance.

 Play based learning ideas